-Increasing Recognition & Use of Interveners: Minnesota
+Increasing Recognition and Use of Interveners: Minnesota

 Through regulatory processes and individual advocacy, Minnesota has developed intervener services in schools and the community for individuals who are deaf-blind.